GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Standards Definition Viewpoint is used to define applicable standards, e.g. format specifications, protocol specifications, regulations and engineering documents that are used throughout the model.
-It provides the metadata for the standards e.g. issue, version, release date and origin.
-The Viewpoint helps to keep track of changes to the set of applicable documents and of new versions of the applied standards.
-Hyperlinks should be used to refer to documents external to the model.
+The Standards Definition Viewpoint supports the definition of applicable standards, e.g., format and protocol specifications, regulations, and engineering documents that are used throughout the system life cycle.
+It provides the meta-data for the applied standards, guidance and policy, e.g., issue, version, issue date, and publisher.
+The Viewpoint helps to keep track of changes to the set of applicable documents and of new versions of applied standards.
+Links should be used to refer to documents external to the architecture description.

-A block definition diagram (BDD) featuring Standard and Relationship to issuing Organization, Standardization Subject, included and superseded standards
+A block definition diagram (BDD) featuring the taxonomy of types of technical, operational, and business standards, guidance, and policy applicable to the system of interest.
-A table containing standard and issuing organization, Standardisation subjects, included and superseded standards.
+A table format lsiting technical, operational, and business standards, guidance, and policy applicable to the system of interest.

 ## SAF_SFV01a_View